-Heartburn or pyrosis is a painful and burning sensation in the esophagus, just below the breastbone usually associated with regurgitation of gastric acid.
-The pain often rises in the chest and may radiate to the neck, throat, or angle of the jaw.
+Heartburn or pyrosis is a painful sensation in the esophagus just below the breastbone and is usually associated with regurgitation of gastric acid.
+The pain often rises in the chest and may radiate to the neck, throat, or angle of the arm.

-It’s is a major symptom of gastroesophageal reflux disease (GERD); acid reflux is also identified as one of the causes of chronic cough, and may even mimic asthma.
+It’s is a major indicator of gastroesophageal reflux disease (GERD); acid reflux is also identified as one of the causes of chronic cough, and sometimes even mimics asthma.

-Despite its name, it actually has nothing to do with the heart; it is so called due to a burning sensation near to where this vital organ is located – although some cardio problems may give rise to a similar burning sensation.
+Despite its name, it actually has nothing to do with the heart; it is so called due to a burning “pressure” near to where this vital organ is located – although some cardio problems may give rise to a similar sensation.

 Compounding the confusion is the fact that hydrochloric acid from the stomach comes back up the esophagus because of a problem with the cardiac sphincter, a valve which misleadingly contains the word “cardiac,” referring to the cardia as part of the stomach and not, as might be thought, to the heart.
 Source: Wikipedia.

-Everybody’s different so what works for one may not work for another.
-Once you’ve found a remedy that works–stick with it.
+Everybody’s different so what works for one perhaps won’t work for another.
+Once you’ve found a remedy that provides solace–stick with it.

-- Chamomile Tea: Sip during attacks as well as after meals to prevent it from happening in the first place.
+- Chamomile Tea: Sip during attacks as well as following eating to prevent it happening in the first place.

 - Peppermint Tea: Same as above.

-- Baking Soda & Water: This will help neutralize stomach acid but should only be used moderately, regular use could dramatically increase one’s salt intake (baking soda is high in salt).
-Mix 1/2 tsp to 1 tsp of baking soda per glass of water.
-Due to the high salt content in baking soda, pregnant women shouldn’t use this treatment.
+- Baking Soda & Water: Helps neutralize stomach but should only be used moderately, regular use could dramatically increase a person’s salt intake (baking soda is high in salt).
+Mix 1/2 tsp to 1 tsp of bicarb per glass of water.
+Due to the high salt content in bicarb, pregnant women should avoid this treatment.

 - Ginger: Cook into food, sip Ginger tea or chew a fresh piece for relief.